apache/druid/docs/release-info/migr-mvd-array.md

 Note this difference between arrays and MVDs when you write queries that involve filtering or grouping.

-When your query applies both filters and grouping, MVDs may return rows that don't seem to match the filter, since the grouping occurs after Druid performs the filter.
+When your query applies both filters and grouping, MVDs may return rows that don't seem to match the filter, since the grouping occurs after Druid applies the filter.
 For an example, see [Filter and group by array elements](#filter-and-group-by-array-elements).

 ## Examples